Chez Panisse Cafe Review, Berkeley

 Little Gems lettuce with green goddess dressing and beets ($9) was simple but very good.
 Very fresh greens and tart beets tossed with a light dressing.

-Baked Andante Dairy goat cheese with garden lettuces ($10) is a classic with 2 large delicious baked cheese nuggets and some very simple but tasty greens.
+Baked Andante Dairy Goat Cheese With Garden Lettuces, ($11) is a classic with 2 large delicious baked cheese nuggets and some very simple but tasty greens.
 The goat cheese was not to heavy in flavor, yielding a subtle balance.
+French Laundry also uses this cheese.

 Pizzetta with tomato sauce, Monterey Bay squid, and aïoli ($15) was not as good as Cheeseboard across the street, but was cooked well.
 Not soggy, not crispy, solid ingredients, balanced flavors, nothing flashy.